 For a single-issue party based consisting of mostly lunatic fringe members, Ukip have done very well for themselves over the last few months.
 In particular, they’ve established themselves as the protest vote for people who aren’t really that bothered about politics but “just want to see something done”.
 I’m not sure that Ukip or their voters know exactly what they want – and if you think I’m wrong about that, then please feel free to show me Ukip’s manifesto.
 I’m not really sure how you can even support a party that has no manifesto, and is considering buying policies in – as was reported by the Guardian on April 27.

-I’m writing this on Monday evening, a few hours after Ed Miliband’s disastrous performance on Radio 4 this lunchtime.
-With the other party leaders due to follow suit this week, Miliband has set the bar so low that only an A4 piece of paper could slip below it.
 If Nick Griffin read out a selection of Keith Lemon’s best material while slathering himself with goose fat, it would still be called more of a victory than Miliband’s lamentable performance today.
 Continue reading Local elections: early predictions